 How to Provide an Exceptional Guest Experience: Key Elements & Trends

-Ever wonder why a property listing could look absolutely amazing but still have bad reviews and low occupancy?
+Ever wonder why a property listing can look absolutely amazing but still have bad reviews and low occupancy?
 The reason most likely comes down to a poor guest experience.

-Providing an exceptional guest experience is often overlooked by vacation rental hosts, but it is one of the most crucial investments you can make into the future of your short-term rental business.
+Providing an exceptional guest experience is often overlooked by vacation rental hosts.
+However, it is one of the most crucial investments you can make into the future of your short-term rental business.

 What Is The Vacation Rental Guest Experience?

-Guest experience is a general term used throughout the hospitality industry but also applies to vacation rental businesses.
+Guest experience is a general term used throughout the hospitality industry and can also be applied to vacation rental businesses.
 It describes all the events and interactions that leave an impression on the guest during their stay.

-This could be anything from their communication with staff, check-in and checkout experiences, and overall enjoyment while staying at your property.
+This could be anything from their communication with staff, the check-in process as well as the checkout requirements, and overall enjoyment while staying at your property.

 Why Is Guest Experience Important for Vacation Rentals?